-- b.
-Make cash payment to intended recipients of health services; - c.
-Purchase or improve land, purchase, construct or permanently improve (other than minor remodeling) any building or other facility or purchase major medical equipment; - d.
-Satisfy any requirement for the expenditure of non-federal funds as a condition for the receipt of federal funds; - e.
-Provide financial assistance to any entity other than a public or nonprofit private entity; - f.
-Pay the salary of an individual through a grant or other extramural mechanism at a rate in excess of level I of the Executive Salary Schedule for the award year: see http://grants.nih.gov/grants/policy/salcap_summary.htm; - g.
-Purchase treatment services in penal or correctional institutions of this State of California; and - h.
-Supplant state funding of programs to prevent and treat substance abuse and related activities. - 16.
-County May Withhold Payment
+- a.
+Provide inpatient services; - b.
+Make cash payment to intended recipients of health services; - Purchase or improve land, purchase, construct or permanently improve (other than minor remodeling) any building or other facility or purchase major medical equipment;

+- d.
+Satisfy any requirement for the expenditure of non-federal funds as a condition for the receipt of federal funds; - f.
+Provide financial assistance to any entity other than a public or nonprofit private entity; - g.
+Pay the salary of an individual through a grant or other extramural mechanism at a rate in excess of level I of the Executive Salary Schedule for the award year: see http://grants.nih.gov/grants/policy/salcap summary.htm; - h.
+Purchase treatment services in penal or correctional institutions of this State of California; and - i.
+Supplant state funding of programs to prevent and treat substance abuse and related activities.

+16. County May Withhold Payment